STVIR/pysot/README.md

 ### Getting Help :hammer:
 If you meet problem, try searching our GitHub issues first.
 We intend the issues page to be a forum in which the community collectively troubleshoots problems.
+But please do **not** post **duplicate** issues.
+If you have similar issue that has been closed, you can reopen it.

 - `ModuleNotFoundError: No module named 'pysot'`

 :dart:Solution: Run `export PYTHONPATH=path/to/pysot` first before you run the code.